tedorellana/learning/SAA-C03.md

 ## Amazon Relational Database Service (Amazon RDS) ##
 - Is a web service that makes it easier to set up, operate, and scale a relational database in the AWS Cloud.
 It provides cost-efficient, resizable capacity for an industry-standard relational database and manages common database administration tasks.

+## Amazon RDS proxy ##
+Allows you to automatically route write request to the healthy writer, minimizing downtime.

 ## AWS Network Firewall ##
 - Is a managed firewall service that provides filtering for both inbound and outbound network traffic.
 It allows you to create rules for traffic inspection and filtering, which can help protect your production VPC.